-Tutorial: Sorting¶
+Tutorial: Sorting

 This tutorial shows how to:

-use ensuring, require, and holds constructs
+• use ensuring, require, and holds constructs

-learn the difference between Int and BigInt
+• learn the difference between Int and BigInt

-define lists as algebraic data types
+• define lists as algebraic data types

-See Verifying and Compiling Examples about how to setup the command line tool.
+See Verifying and Compiling Examples about how to set up the command line tool.

-Warm-up: Max¶
+Warm-up: Max

-As a warm-up illustrating verification, we define and debug a max function and specify its properties.
-Stainless uses Scala constructs require and ensuring to document preconditions and postconditions of functions.
-Note that, in addition to checking these conditions at run-time (which standard Scala does), Stainless can analyze the specifications statically and prove them for all executions, or, if they are wrong, automatically find inputs for which the conditions fail.
+Note that in addition to checking these conditions at run-time (which standard Scala does), Stainless can analyze the specifications statically and prove them for all executions.
+Or, if they are wrong, automatically find inputs for which the conditions fail.

-if (d > 0) x
+3 if d > 0 then x

-x <= res && y <= res && (res == x || res == y))
+6 x <= res && y <= res && (res == x || res == y)

-To specify the correctness of the computed result, we use the ensuring clause.
-In this case, the clause specifies that the result is larger than x and than y, and that it equals to one of them.
-The construct ensuring(res => P) denotes that, if we denote by res the return value of the function, then res satisfies the boolean-valued expression P. The name res we chose is an arbitrary bound variable (even though we often tend to use res).
+To specify the correctness of the computed result, we use the ensuring clause at the end of the function body.
+In this case, the clause specifies that the result is larger than both x and y, and that it equals (at least) one of them.
+The construct ensuring(res => P) denotes that, if we denote by res the return value of the function, then res satisfies the boolean-valued expression P. The name res we chose is an arbitrary bound variable (even though we often tend to use res, for result).

 def test1 = max(10, 5)